Frequently Asked Questions

 16. Can a brain stimulation therapy such as electroconvulsive therapy help with depression?

+ECT is not painful and you cannot feel the electrical impulses.
 Before ECT begins, a patient is put under brief anesthesia and given a muscle relaxant.
 He or she sleeps through the treatment and does not consciously feel the electrical impulses.
-Within an hour after the treatment session, which takes only a few minutes, the patient is awake and alert.
+Within 1 hour after the treatment session, which takes only a few minutes, the patient is awake and alert.